jahirultusar/Coding-References/Cloud Server Setup/Flask_Nginx_Gunicorn.md

         cmd: nano /etc/hosts
         then under the localhost IP(127.0.0.1) in new line write VPS or dedicated server IP address provided by cloud provider and <tab> newly_created_hostname. like 00.00.00.1 <tab> your_newly_created_hostname ie: flask-server then ctrl+x to back out and save on prompt and then ctrl+x to back in the shell again

+        to double check the hosts file do
+        cmd: cat /etc/hosts
+            so now we can see the changed file

 step 1.6: add a limited user with sudo privilege (currently we are on root!)
     cmd: adduser [username]